BioInfoAPS/BioInfoAPS.github.io/_episodes/01-unix.md

 {: .challenge}

 ## An intro to loops
 Many tasks are repetitive.
 It is not necessary to repeat the same command multiple times.
-We learn how to pipe and re-direct outputs of the commands. let’s learn how to use loops to repeat a task
+Instead, we can use wildcards and loops to repeat a task.

 ### Wildcards